Building a Personal Fitness Assistant with OpenClaw

 Summary

-The core idea is actually quite simple:
+The core idea is this simple:

 Related Project